wangwangzhang9527/ACGF/README.md

 # Deep Single Image Deraining using An Asymmetric Cycle Generative and Adversarial Framework
 Wei Liu*, Caiwang Zhang,  Cheng Chen, Xiaoyu Huang, Minghui Li

-> **Abstract:** * In reality, rain and fog are often present at the same time, which can greatly reduce the clarity and quality of the scene image.
+> **Abstract:** In reality, rain and fog are often present at the same time, which can greatly reduce the clarity and quality of the scene image.
 However, most unsupervised single image deraining methods primarily concentrate on removing rain streaks while disregarding the presence of fog, which often leads to low-quality deraining performance.
 In addition, these methods generate samples that are too similar and lack diversity, resulting in poor performance when dealing with complex rain scenes.
-To address the above issues, we propose a novel Asymmetric Cycle Generative and Adversarial Framework (ACGF) for single image deraining that trains on both synthetic and real rainy images while simultaneously capturing both rain streaks and fog features.
+To address the above issues, we propose a novel Asymmetric Cycle Generative and Adversarial Framework (ACGF) for single image deraining that trains on both synthetic and real rainy images while simultaneously capturing both rain streaks and fog features, which consists of a Rain-fog2Clean (R2C) transformation block and a Clean2Rain-fog (C2R) transformation block.
-Our ACGF can be divided into three transformation paths (Rain remove path, rain-fog extraction path and syntheic rain transformation path).
-In rain remove path, we propose derain-fog network (DRFN), which uses a densely connection encoder-decoder to enable networks to generate the clean image with high fidelity and rich texture details.
-In rain-fog feature extraction path, to better characterize the rain-fog fusion feature, we propose an attention rain-fog feature extraction network (ARFE) to exploit the self-similarity of global and local rain-fog information by learning the spatial feature correlations.
+To better characterize the rain-fog fusion feature of R2C, we propose an attention rain-fog feature extraction network (ARFE) to exploit the self-similarity of global and local rain-fog information by learning the spatial feature correlations.
-In synthetic rain transformation path, to improve the translational capacity of C2R and the diversity of models, we design a rain-fog feature decoupling and reorganization network (RFDR) by embedding a rainy image degradation model and a mixed discriminator to preserve richer texture details.
+Furthermore, to improve the translational capacity of C2R and the diversity of models in synthetic rain conversion path, we design a rain-fog feature decoupling and reorganization network (RFDR) by embedding a rainy image degradation model and a mixed discriminator to preserve richer texture details.
-Extensive experiments on benchmark rain-fog, rain and fog datasets show that ACGF outperforms state-of-the-art deraining methods.*
+Extensive experiments on benchmark rain-fog, rain and fog datasets show that ACGF outperforms state-of-the-art deraining methods.
 ![image](https://github.com/wangwangzhang9527/ACGF/blob/main/figures/architecture.png)

 ## Our Rain-fog dataset